-WCC provides a state-licensed and nationally-accredited child care facility in the Family Education Building for children of WCC students.
-The Center offers a comprehensive program to enrich and enhance the social, emotional, cognitive, physical, and creative development of children with an emphasis on independence and selfesteem.
-The staff is trained in early childhood education and development.
-Practicum students in the Child Care Professional program and foster grandparents also offer additional care.
-Call 734-973-3538 or stop by the Children's Center for details on age limits, enrollment, attendance requirements, fees, hours of operation, meals and other information.
+WCC provides a state-licensed and nationally accredited child care/preschool facility for children of WCC students.
+The Children's Center is located in the WCC in early childhood education and child development.
+Practicum students in the Child Care Professional program and members of the Foster Grandparent Program participate in activities to enhance the child's learning experience.
+Call 734-973-3538 or stop by the Children's Center for details on age limits, enrollment, attendance requirements, fees, hours of operation, food provided, and other information.
 Visitors are always welcome; no appointment is needed.